datacarpentry/semester-biology/materials/dplyr-joins.md

 combined <- inner_join(surveys, species, join_by(species_id))
 ```

-* Looking at the `combined` table, we can see that on every row with a particular value for `species_id` the join has added the matching values on `genus`, `species`, and `taxa`
+* Looking at the `combined` table, we can see that on every row with a particular value for `species_id` the join has added the matching values for `genus`, `species`, and `taxa`
-* So one way to think about this join is that it adds the relevant information in the `species` table to the `surveys` table
+* One way to think about this join is that it adds the relevant information in the `species` table to the `surveys` table
 * Often for scientific data we can think about there being one main table, the `surveys` table in our case, and multiple supplementary tables that provide additional details

 * Inner joins keep information from both tables when both tables have a matching value in the join column